alecomunian/hiegeo/README.rst

 ==============================

-To test the package, move to the folder ``examples`` and there, from the command line, run one of the two provided demostration scripts.
+To test the package, move to the folder ``examples`` and there, from the command line, run one of the two provided demonstration scripts.
 For example::

   ./hiegeo_test-simple.py